Juno-Jung/SteamWreck/README.md

 # SteamWreck

-Create an application that will authenticate a Steam user, and respond with features based on their user data.
-These features include recommendations on what game they should play next, what they should buy, what games to avoid, etc. There will also be a list/graph/chart of generic recommendations and reviews on the front page.
-The application will be responsive for all devices.
+SteamWreck is an application that uses the public profile data of a Steam user and responds with game recommendations from their unplayed games.
+Other features include additional details on the games themselves, as well as links to their associated Steam page, Metacritic page and Discord should they be provided.
+The recommendation is determined by an algorithm that relies on information about the tags, genres and metacritic score of a game, as well as how many friends also have the game if it is multiplayer.
+We hope that you enjoy your wreckomendations!

+Created by: Ali Gazitepe, Juno Jung, Lena Deorditsa, Pat Rivet.

 ![SteamWreck Home Page](/assets/SteamWreck-Front.png?raw=true "SteamWreck Home Page")
 ![SteamWreck Favourites](/assets/SteamWreck-Fave.png?raw=true "SteamWreck Favourites")